 However, according to the fabulous Tamsyn, owner of South Oxfordshire’s Espina Chiropractic, Hypnobirthing hasn’t stopped my hips from getting a shunting so whilst my ligaments are still in the last throws of ‘pregnant’ mode, I get the pleasure of two gloriously numb butt cheeks.

 Elvis was an accident

-Oh come on, my new baby was not that kind of accident!
+Oh come on, my new baby was not an accident!
 What I mean is Elvis’s name was an accident.
 It was just a flippant comment made by my husband whilst in hospital.
 “Guess who baby shares his birthday with?”
 And his fatal mistake?
-He then promptly left me to go and fetch our other children.
+He left me and went to fetch our other children.
 For the next two hours I called our baby ‘Elvis’ and by the time he returned it had stuck.
 Writing this, I’ve just realised my poor baby has a name ending in S. I’m going to have to learn how to deal with those pesky plurals.
 I’ll ask my other son.
 He’s 8.
 He’ll know.

 I don’t do baby blue